NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Hookup Callouts

-* The recommended Vcc power supply and logic level is 5v for older MCUs, 3.3v for newer MCUs.
+* The recommended Vcc power supply and logic level is 5v, with newer MCUs restricted to 3.3v logic level.
-  * There are some devices that may be 3.3v only and not 5v tolerant.
+  * There are many devices that are 3.3v only and not 5v tolerant.
 Check your IC's datasheet for details.
-  * Devices that do not have the same Vcc power supply levels will need a level converter (or similar) to operate together.
+  * Devices that do not have the same logic level voltage as the MCU will need a level converter (or similar), bi-directional particularly on any fast data lines, in order to operate together (unless capable of doing so without such).
+    * OneWire sensors must be powered with the same Vcc power supply level as logic level.
+Most of the time this isn't an issue, but some may require 5v Vcc power and need level converted to 3.3v.
+    * 5v analog sensor signal lines won't need level converted, as the `AREF` (sometimes `IOREF`) pin is easily used to specify maximum analog sensor input voltage for the MCU's ADC.
+    * Alternatively, using a 10kΩ voltage dividing resistor can often times be enough to convert 5v to 3.3v.

 ### Serial UART

 Serial UART uses individual communication lines for each device, with the receive `RX` pin of one being the transmit `TX` pin of the other - thus having to "flip wires" when connecting.
 However, devices can always be active and never have to share their access.
 UART runs at low to mid kHz speeds and is useful for simple device control, albeit somewhat clumsy at times.

 * When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` lines.
-  * 3.3v devices that are not 5v tolerant (such as ESP8266 WiFi modules) may require a bi-directional logic level converter/shifter to access on 5v MCUs.
+  * 3.3v devices that are not 5v tolerant (such as external [serial-based ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) may require a bi-directional logic level converter/shifter to access on 5v MCUs.
     * We have included a small breakout PCB ([gerbers in extra folder](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) to assist with hooking up such common WiFi and level shifter modules alongside one another.
-    * Alternatively, hack a 1kΩ resistor between the MCU's TX pin and module's RX pin.
+    * Alternatively, hack a 10kΩ voltage dividing resistor between the MCU's TX pin and module's RX pin.

 Serial UART Devices Supported: ESP8266 WiFi module (3.3v only)